OpenNebula/website/content/integrations/marketplace_appliances/capi.md

 This appliance comes with a set of preinstalled components designed to streamline Kubernetes cluster management on OpenNebula:

 * Rancher running on a lightweight [K3s](https://k3s.io/) cluster, along with the Turtles extension.
-* [Cluster API provider for OpenNebula](https://github.com/OpenNebula/cluster-api-provider-opennebula) (CAPONE) imported as an infraestructure provider.
+* [Cluster API provider for OpenNebula](https://github.com/OpenNebula/cluster-api-provider-opennebula) (CAPONE) imported as an infrastructure provider.
 * RKE2 and Kubeadm charts to simplify cluster deployments.

 ## Main References